polito-se2-21-r03/se1-ezshop/Deliverables/DesignDocument.md

 }

 ```

+## Persistence
+All the classes in the *it.polito.ezshop.data* package, with the exception of EZShop and JsonInterface, should be persisted.
+The *JsonInterface* class offers a possible interface for persisting the application's data using JSON files.

 ## Credit card circuit
 The *it.polito.ezshop.credit_card_circuit* implements the interaction between the EZShop and the credit card circuit using the Adapter pattern.
 The *CreditCardCircuit* interface defines the methods for charging and crediting a credit card.
 The interface is implemented by the *TextualCreditCardCircuit* class that simulates the credit card circuit using a textual file as described in the requirements document.